Falcon Gold (CVE:FG) Trading Down 25% – What’s Next?

 Falcon Gold Corp.
-(CVE:FG – Get Free Report)’s stock price dropped 25% on Friday .
+(CVE:FG – Get Free Report) shares were down 25% during mid-day trading on Saturday .
 The company traded as low as C$0.02 and last traded at C$0.02.
-Approximately 771,000 shares were traded during mid-day trading, an increase of 99% from the average daily volume of 388,069 shares.
+Approximately 771,000 shares changed hands during mid-day trading, an increase of 99% from the average daily volume of 388,069 shares.
 The stock had previously closed at C$0.02.

 Falcon Gold Trading Down 25.0%